a-rich/DJ-Tools/docs/tutorials/developer_docs/playlist_filters.md

 ### HipHopFilter
 - Checks to see if a playlist named 'Hip Hop' is a child of a playlist named 'Bass'
 - If it is, then tracks in that playlist must have a genre tag besides 'Hip Hop' and 'R&B'
-- If it is not, then tracks in that playlist must have only genre tags 'Hip Hop' and 'R&G'
+- If it is not, then tracks in that playlist must have only genre tags 'Hip Hop' and 'R&B'

 ::: djtools.collection.playlist_filters.HipHopFilter
     options: